kookster/OmniAuthDemo/Readme.md

 # Sessions

-Need a sessions controller and actions for new, create, destroy, failure
+Need a sessions controller and actions for new, create, destroy, failure:

 	rails g controller Sessions new create destroy failure

-Session new page that links to:	/auth/identity/register
+Session new page that links to: `/auth/identity/register`

-After you register, tries to take you to a strategy specific callback: /auth/identity/callback
+After you register, tries to take you to a strategy specific callback: `/auth/identity/callback`

-routes.rb
+routes.rb:

 	match '/auth/:provider/callback', :to => 'sessions#create'
 	match '/auth/failure', :to => 'sessions#failure'
 	match '/logout', :to => 'sessions#destroy', :as => 'logout'

 	root :to => 'sessions#new'

 (Don't forget to delete the `public/index.html` to make root work.)

 Also - when there is an error - a rack var has the login info:

 	def new
 		@identity = env['omniauth.identity']
 	end

 # Users and Authentications